FrancoSpeziali/db-crud-rest/README.md

 passport.use(jwtStrategy);
 ```

-## Assignment 4 - Reading from the cookie with passport-jwt - Part 2
+## Task 3 - Reading from the cookie with passport-jwt - Part 2

 1. `Strategy` takes 2 parameters, `options` and a `callback`